Murder of Poon Hiu-wing: Investigation and trial

 Even with Chan's confession, the Hong Kong police could not prosecute him on murder or manslaughter charges since they did not have jurisdiction over crimes committed outside the city under the territorial principle.
 Instead, Chan was charged with theft and handling stolen goods.
 The charges were later amended to four counts of money laundering, since the money he withdrew from Poon's account were proceeds of an indictable offence.
-Chan pled guilty to all four counts, and he was sentenced to 29 months in prison.
-He was released on 23 October 2019.
+Chan pled guilty to all four counts, and on 29 April 2019, he was sentenced to 29 months in prison.
+He was released six months later on 23 October 2019, having served 13 months on remand before sentencing and also having received a one-third sentence reduction for good behaviour in prison.

 Separately, authorities in Taiwan sought to lay charges of murder and illegal disposal of a human body against Chan Tong-kai.
 The Taiwan High Prosecutors Office asked the Hong Kong government for mutual legal assistance three times in the span of six months from mid to late 2018 but received no response.
 In December 2018, prosecutors in Taipei issued a warrant for Chan, but since Hong Kong and Taiwan had no mutual legal assistance treaty in place, they had to go through political channels to seek assistance from the Hong Kong government to help bring the accused to stand trial in a Taiwanese court.